Supporters cheer embattled Fillons at French election rally

 Satirical weekly Le Canard Enchaine reported on Wednesday that Penelope Fillon had been paid thousands of euros as a parliamentary assistant for Fillon and his successor but that it could find no proof of her having actually done any work.

-Fillon, a conservative former prime minister, was the clear favourite to win the spring election but an opinion survey on Friday suggested the report might be harming his popularity.
+Fillon, a conservative former prime minister, was the clear favorite to win the spring election but an opinion survey on Friday suggested the report might be harming his popularity.

 Fillon has denied any wrongdoing and says his wife's jobs, which also included working for a cultural magazine, were not fake.
 Penelope Fillon has not yet responded to the allegations.